Catsys/q-server/README.md

 ## "worker" command parameters:
     --single-mode  - true or false.
 Prevent second instance from starting. default value is false --silent-mode  - true or false.
 All output send to log file.
+    --sleep        - delay between job searches in seconds.
+Reduces the number of requests to the storage.
+Default value is 3 sec

 ## How to run in crontab
 1. Run `crontab -e`